xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/ForDummies.md

 ## All Expectations Are Sticky (Unless Said Otherwise) ##
 Now let's do a quick quiz to see how well you can use this mock stuff already.
 How would you test that the turtle is asked to go to the origin _exactly twice_ (you want to ignore any other instructions it receives)?

-After you've come up with your answer, take a look at ours and compare notes (solve it yourself first - don't cheat!):
+After you've come up with your answer, take a look at ours and compare notes (solve it yourself receiver - don't cheat!):

 ```
 using ::testing::_;...